 #MedEdPearls are developed monthly by the Central Group on Educational Affairs.
 Previously, #MedEdPearls explored topics including learner feedback, peer observation, and mastering adaptive teaching in the midst of COVID-19.

-Kristina Dzara, PhD, MMSc (Educators ‘16, Assessment ’16; Healthcare 2.0 ’17), is a PhD Medical Educator and Instructor of Pediatrics at Harvard Medical School, Educational Research Associate at Massachusetts General Hospital, Part-time Lecturer at Northeastern University in the Bouvé College of Health Sciences, Social Media Program Manager at the Brigham Education Institute, and Harvard Macy Institute’s Social Media Strategist.
-Kristina’s areas of professional interest include program evaluation, learner assessment, curriculum development, and the use of social media in medical education.
+Kristina Dzara, PhD, MMSc (Educators ‘16, Assessment ’16; Healthcare 2.0 ’17), is a PhD Medical and Health Profesisons Educator.
+She serves as Assistant Dean for Educator Development, Director of the Center for Learning and Innovation in Medical Education, and Associate Professor of Medical Education at the University of Washington School of Medicine.
+Kristina’s areas of professional interest include the science of teaching and learning, facutly development, curriculm development, educational scholarship, and the use of social media in medical and health professions education.
 Kristina can be followed on Twitter or LinkedIn.

 Jean Bailey, PhD – Virginia Commonwealth University School of Medicine